Updated October 2021

 8. Does EMBRC publish your data on its website?
 Is your data shared by EMBRC?

 EMBRC-ERIC does not publish your data on our website and it is our responsibility to ensure the user’s consent before publishing any personal data, such as name and location, before integrating this into internal or external documents such as reporting or case studies.

 If we do publish any personal data, such as names, it will be for a specific purpose, such as listing members of an EMBRC advisory or governance body.
 This will only be done if your consent is explicitly provided (in writing) for this purpose.

 EMBRC-ERIC does not share your data with third parties for commercial or marketing purposes.
 Your personal data may only be shared in the context of specific scientific activities and research collaboration opportunities.
-Some personal information may be shared with our third-party service providers (such as web hosting, newsletter software providers, online surveys, etc.) solely for the purpose of realising these services.
+Some personal information may be shared with our third-party service providers (such as web hosting, newsletter software providers, online surveys, access management system, etc.) solely for the purpose of realising these services.
 As and when third parties have access to personal data in order to execute the above processing activities, we take the necessary organisational and contractual measures to ensure that your personal data is processed exclusively for the purposes mentioned here.

 We may be obliged to share your personal data with the competent authorities, only if we are required to do so by law.